keaz/opendr/docs/architecture-overview.md

 - **Authentication**: Manage session identity and authorization
 - **Operations**: Execute LDAP protocol operations independently
 - **Storage**: Provide transactional data access

+The `FileBackend` implementation persists directory entries to disk while keeping an in-memory snapshot for fast read paths.
+The storage snapshot is flushed after every mutating operation, which keeps the design ready for a future read-through cache layer without changing the `DirectoryBackend` trait contract.

 ### 2. **Concurrency Model**
 - Each operation is an independent FSM instance